 You may need a trainer

 Unless you are very experienced at training and socializing dogs, you may want to consider hiring a professional.
 The time and expense invested in helping your puppy to grow up to be a happy, well-behaved, and well-adjusted family member are worth it.
 Do some research and be sure to find an individual or school with a good reputation.
 Avoid hiring anyone using cruel methods to train your puppy.
-Ask question and go by recommendations.
+Ask questions and go by recommendations.

 Are you ready and prepared for the responsibility?